Saloon cars are sometimes overlooked in favour of SUVs and crossovers, but don’t rule them out until you’ve taken a closer look.

 You know you’re getting a quality vehicle when you buy a new Audi, and the Audi A4 saloon car is no exception.
 With a smooth engine, and low cabin noise, you’re guaranteed a relaxing ride in the Audi A4.

+There are so many other reasons why the A4 has made it onto our list of best sedans.
 With this car you get a lot of power, but at a low cost, as fuel economy is very good.
 Interestingly, the 2.0 litre petrol actually costs less to run than the 1.4 litre petrol, so if you ever needed an excuse to get a more powerful engine, here’s a good one for you!
 You’ll get up to 58.9 mpg (combined)* with the 2.0 litre Audi A4 TFSI.

 John’s Verdict 9/10